 So Kwun Wat Tsuen Road to MacLehose Trail Section 10

 The first section of the hike is extremely easy!
 It’s essentially a flat, paved road.
-But it’s a narrow road, so you do need to watch out for cars and the occasional truck.
+But it’s a narrow road, so watch out for cars and the occasional truck.

-The only highlight along this road for us was the small honey farm with lots of goats roaming around.
-This is the only time we’ve seen goats in Hong Kong.
+The only highlight along this road for us was the small honey farm and lots of goats running around.
+In fact, this is the only time we’ve seen goats in Hong Kong.